aws/aws-application-networking-k8s/docs/customer_domain_name.md

 # Configure a Custom Domain Name for HTTPRoute
-Today when you create a HTTPRoute using `amazon-vpc-lattice` gatewayclass, Lattice gateway-api-controller creates a AWS VPC lattice during reconciliation.
+Today when you create a HTTPRoute using `amazon-vpc-lattice` gatewayclass, Lattice gateway-api-controller creates a AWS VPC Lattice Service during reconciliation.
 And VPC Lattice generates a unique Fully Qualified Domain Name (FQDN).
 However, this VPC Lattice generated domain name is not easy for customers to remember and use.

 If you'd prefer to use a custom domain name for a HTTPRoute, you can specify them in hostname field of HTTPRoute.
 Here is one example